arun273/spring-boot-aws-lambdas/README.md

 **Note**

 This approach allows each Lambda function to be independently targeted by AWS API Gateway without relying on Spring context or path-based routing.
-Let me know if you'd like further assistance!

 **-------------------------------------------------------------------------------------------------------------**